JiLuong/Thesis/README.md

 ## Getting Started

-To run Designer's Den locally on your machine, follow these steps:
+To run Designer's Den locally on your machine, follow these steps in a terminal:

 1. Clone the repository to your local machine:
 `git clone https://github.com/your-username/your-repo.git`